Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Nutrition

-As your running miles increase so too will your calorie burn.
+As your miles increase, so too will your calorie burn.
 Because the half marathon distance is a beast, training is the time to fuel and not the time to diet.
 Continue to eat well-balanced, nutrient-rich foods and snacks to keep your energy up – check out some ideas below.
 Drink water throughout the day to maintain hydration.

 Meal and Snack Ideas